Factbox: Russian oil flows to Europe drop amid contamination

 Germany and Poland lack sufficient storage tanks to keep the oil until it can be diluted.
 That means they would need to reverse the flow of the pipeline and pump tainted crude back to Russia or to Poland’s Gdansk port, where it can be evacuated.

-This would take several months because the railway cannot take more than 300,000 tonnes per month, traders say.
+This would take several months because the railway cannot take more than 300,000 tonnes a month, traders say.